ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 [1,2,1,3]
 ```

 In this example, `arrayEnumerateDenseRanked` is used to obtain an array indicating, for each element of the multidimensional array, what its position is among elements of the same value.
-For the first row of the passed array,`[10,10,30,20]`, the corresponding first row of the result is `[1,1,2,3]`, indicating that `10` is the first element encountered in position 1 and 2, `30` the second element encountered in position 3 and `20` is the third element encountered in position 4.
+For the first row of the passed array,`[10,10,30,20]`, the corresponding first row of the result is `[1,1,2,3]`, indicating that `10` is the first number encountered in position 1 and 2, `30` the second number encountered in position 3 and `20` is the third number encountered in position 4.
 For the second row, `[40, 50, 10, 30]`, the corresponding second row of the result is `[4,5,1,2]`, indicating that `40` and `50` are the fourth and fifth numbers encountered in position 1 and 2 of that row, that another `10` (the first encountered number) is in position 3 and `30` (the second number encountered) is in the last position.

 Query: